nbcrwiki/nbcrwiki.github.io/_accounts/ssh_introduction.md

     **Note**: You can then email your "id_dsa.pub" file.
 Keep the "id_dsa" file safe and never share it.

+   **NOTE: For users with MacOS laptops** <br>
+    If you have an openssl version 7+ you will need to do an extra step to use your DSA type ssh key.
+    Check your openssl version with :

+        openssl version

+    If more than 7, do one of

+    (1) add a line to your ~/.ssh/config file (create if does not exist)

+        PubkeyAcceptedKeyTypes +ssh-dss

+    (2) re-create a new ssh key in RSA format with

+        ssh-keygen -t rsa

 2.  **For windows PuTTY**

-    The Puttey Key Generator, known as
+    The PuTTY Key Generator, known as
     [PuTTYgen](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html "http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html")
-    can be used to generate a keypair.
-To generate the keypair:
+    can be used to generate a key pair.
+To generate the key pair:

     -   Run the PuTTYgen.
     -   Select the option towards the bottom that says "SSH-2 DSA".